-Note that MGT 494 ST: Business Plan Development (BPD) and MGT 494 ST: Small Business Planning (SBP) will have some overlapping sessions.
+Note that MGT 445 Business Plan Development (BPD) and MGT 494 ST: Small Business Planning (SBP) will have some overlapping sessions.
 All students will learn about developing business plans and working in small business.
 Students in the BPD course will prepare a full-scale business plan.
 Students in the SBP class will complete a "small business experience."
 Students may not get credit for both classes.

 Students completing the small business and entrepreneurship track are most likely to work in small businesses or new ventures within larger corporations.
-Students in this track (or other business majors) may also be interested in the Certificate in Small Business and Entrepreneurship described on page 147.
+Students in this track (or other business majors) may also be interested in the Certificate in Small Business and Entrepreneurship.
+See "Certificate in Small Business and Entrepreneurship," page 173.